thomashkolbe/8080_Home_Computer/README.md

 # 8080_Home_Computer
-Home computer with video &amp; sound using an 8080 or 8085 single board computer
+Home computer with video &amp; sound using an 8080 or 8085 single board computer.
+The computer runs NASCOM BASIC version 4.7 with great extensions created by Grant Searle and Leonardo Miliani, which I have ported from the Z80 to the 8080 CPU.

 ![Photo of the entire setup](pics/IMG_9049D.jpg)